Judy Ewell Award

 Judy Ewell Award for Best Publication on Women’s History (formerly Ligia Parra Jahn Award)

-The Judy Ewell Award for the best publication (book or article) on women’s history or written by a woman, and published in 2022, that began as a RMCLAS presentation.
-Due to global shipping challenges across the world this year RMCLAS will accept book nominations in either a physical or e-book/pdf submission.
-If both are an option, our readers would appreciate access to both.
-To be eligible, candidates must be members for two out of three years including the present year.
-Deadline: TBD.
+The Judy Ewell Award is presented for the best publication (book or article) on women’s history or written by a woman that originated as an RMCLAS presentation and was published in 2026.
+Due to global shipping challenges, RMCLAS will accept book nominations in either physical or digital (e-book/PDF) formats.
+If both are available, our readers would appreciate access to both.
+To be eligible, candidates must be members for two of the last three years, including the current year.

 Previous Award Winners:

-2022, Vanessa de Veritch Woodside, University of Washington, Tacoma for her book Ripped Apart: Unsettling Narratives of Transnational Migration.
-Lubbock, TX: Texas Tech University Press, 2021
+2022, Vanessa de Veritch Woodside, Ripped Apart: Unsettling Narratives of Transnational Migration, Texas Tech University Press, 2021

 2021, Patricia Harms, Ladina Social Activism in Guatemala City, 1871-1954, University of New Mexico Press